Berulacks/north-american-bugfixes/README.md

 ###Building

 Running the included makefile without arguments will produce a static-library file (libNab.a) that can be included and used with any project.
-Just make sure to include the necessary header files with said project.
+Just make sure to add the "*/src*" directory as an include folder, and libNab.a as a library.

 The project also includes two example implementations: pedestal (a model viewer), and bullet_demo (a small physics playground that requires [bullet](http://bulletphysics.org/))